Essentials for Establishing a Culture of Compliance

 Using Resources Available

 Did you know Healthcare Compliance Pros helps organizations ensure Lines of Communication are implemented?
 Compliance Programs are set up with these policies that provide procedures for open lines of communication between the compliance officer and employees.
 A Compliance Hotline can be utilized and distributed for employees to ask questions, report problems, or share concerns - without fear of retaliation.
-We provide a tool for scheduling, planning, and documented Compliance Committee meetings.
+We provide a tool for scheduling, planning, and documenting Compliance Committee meetings.
 Minutes from the meeting can easily be shared with your Board members.
 Please feel free to contact us if you have additional questions or want to make sure these Lines of Communication are set up for your organization.